 “I never knew Chase was Miles’s father!
 Did you?
 I never knew!
 Who knew?”
 I yelped.

 Winona shrugged.
 “You learn something new every day.”
 She came closer to me.
-“You should have learned to stay away from dogs too many days ago,” she mumbled.
+“You should have learned to stay away from dogs too many days ago,” she said through her teeth.

 Winona’s head lashed around.
-“You don’t see the harm in it?” she yelled.
+“You don’t see the harm in it?” she snapped.

 The innocent hound looked uncomfortable.
-She sat down and looked at us as if she were waiting for one of us to shout a negative command at her.
+She sat down and looked at us as if she were waiting for one of us to shout mean words at her.

 “Can’t I just jump in there and run?”